MarvinsTech/Battery-Charge-and-Discharge-Controller/README.md

 # Battery-charge-and-discharge-controller
-This repository contains all the data for the Battery Charge and Discharge Controller.
+This repository contains all the data for the battery charge and discharge controller.